AUC Medical School Admissions Requirements

 Qualifying for Medical School

-AUC's Admissions Committee considers multiple factors when reviewing an applicant for consideration.
-These include performance in undergraduate coursework, your score on the Medical College Admissions Test (MCAT), as well as intellectual and social maturity, critical judgment, adaptability, volunteer work, and life experiences, and graduate school performance (if applicable).
+AUC's Admissions Committee considers many factors when reviewing an applicant for consideration.
+These include undergraduate performance and MCAT score, as well as intellectual and social maturity, critical judgment, adaptability, volunteer work, and life experiences, and graduate school performance (if applicable).

 Evaluation for admission is conducted on an individual basis.
 We encourage all applicants to speak with a member of our admissions team to discuss their opportunity to attend AUC, including the competitiveness of their MCAT scores, GPA and other requirements.

 - Bachelor's degree: All applicants must hold a baccalaureate degree from an accredited university.

 - MCAT.
 Please note that AUC will not consider MCAT scores that are more than five years old.

 - Undergraduate performance: AUC looks at both overall GPA and prerequisite GPA.

 - Biology: 1 year, including laboratory work.
 Prospective students will benefit by taking courses in genetics, cellular biology, developmental biology, and comparative anatomy.

 - General Chemistry: 1 year, including laboratory work

 - Organic Chemistry: 1 year, including laboratory work.
 Coursework should include both aliphatic and aromatic compounds.